 The skip condition flags SC2, SC1, and SC0 indicate the current program skip conditions and are set and reset automatically during program execution.
-These flags are mapped to RAM bit locations FB1H.0, FB1H.1, and FB1H.2 of the PSW.
 Skip condition flags can only be addressed by 8-bit read instructions.
 Direct manipulation of the SC2, SC1, and SC0 bits is not allowed.